HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 ![Image](firefire.gif)
 (Above is the working flickering leds.)

+I am very pleased with this interaction as it truly completes the ambience of the room.

 ### Door Interaction Construction
 For the first iteration of the door opening interaction, i tried using a magnet.